-As we prepare for summer, many people are considering ways to improve their properties.
+Over the winter, many people will consider ways to improve their waterfront properties.
 Grants are available for some projects that protect the water.Details

 The 2021 Northwest Wisconsin Lakes Conference is online June 18 featuring a keynote address on Climate Change impacts plus twelve sessions on lake-related topics.Details